jacob-swanson/personal-site/src/content/posts/2020-07-21-bootstraping-ubuntu.md

 It will automatically use `@` for `/` and `@home` for `/home`.

 The other reasons were that I wanted as small of an install as I could manage, and I wanted to learn a thing or two.

-## Changelog

-I'll keep a list of changes made to this document here.
-The top most item in the list will be the most recent change.

-* Fix command order when mounting FS.
-(The mkdir was before the mount.)

 ## Step 1: Boot up Ubuntu